 Volunteer or exchange programs are usually offering services in exchange for room and board.
 One popular position is to volunteer to work at a hostel and then the hostel will give you a free bed.

-This isn’t a way to make money traveling as much as it is to save money, but it will still have an effect on your wallet at the end of the day.
+This isn’t a way to earn money traveling as much as it is to save money, but it will still have an effect on your wallet at the end of the day.

 There are several websites that you can sign up for to start doing exchange work.
 Some of the more popular ones are: